Genez-io/deployapps-landing-page/content/posts/integrate_stripe_payments_with_a_genezio_backend_and_react.md

 ---
-title: "Integrate Stripe Payments with a Genezio Backend and React"
+title: "Integrate Stripe Payments with a DeployApps Backend and React"
 date: 2024-03-05
 tags:
   - Tutorials